marschall/threeten-jpa/README.md

 Not supported is converting `TIME WITH TIMEZONE` to `OffsetTime` because it seems [not very useful](https://www.postgresql.org/docs/current/static/datatype-datetime.html#DATATYPE-TIMEZONES).

 This project requires Java SE 8 (for the date and time classes) and JPA 2.1 (for the attribute converters).
+Java SE 9 is supported as well.

 This project is very similar to [montanajava/jpaattributeconverters](https://bitbucket.org/montanajava/jpaattributeconverters) or [perceptron8/datetime-jpa](https://github.com/perceptron8/datetime-jpa) and can be used in [much the same way](https://wiki.java.net/blog/montanajava/archive/2014/06/17/using-java-8-datetime-classes-jpa).